The Columbus Clippers have a new heavy hitter wowing fans at Huntington Park this season: Louie the Lightning Bug.

 Louie is making occasional appearances at Huntington Park this season as part of AEP Ohio’s new partnership with the Clippers.
 Fans are seeing a number of promotional events at the ballpark, including marketing materials, public address announcements, product giveaways and between-inning contests.

 Promoting energy efficiency at the stadium is the first step in a bigger plan for AEP Ohio and the Clippers: replacing the stadium’s aging lighting.
-The old High Intensity Discharge lights are energy-suckers that take almost 20 minutes to power on; swapping them out with new LEDs is more environmentally friendly, cost-effective and will even improve the lighting quality on the field.
+The old High Intensity Discharge lights are energy-suckers that take almost 20 minutes to power on; swapping them out with new LED lighting is more environmentally friendly, cost-effective and will even improve the lighting quality on the field.